Alfahan/Penggajian-vb.net/README.md

 Penggajian-vb.net

 This is a desktop based payroll program.
-Created with the Visual Basic.NET programming language this is the program view
+Created with the Visual Basic.NET programming language

+This is the program view

 ![Login](https://user-images.githubusercontent.com/49190810/93655219-6f4d0b00-fa4c-11ea-9468-ad81e2988f5e.jpg)